EpocDotFr/sticky-notes-kanboard-sync/README.md

 ## License

 > DBAD Public License (see [LICENSE.md](LICENSE.md)).
+>
 > Copyright (C) 2016 Maxime "Epoc" G.

 Please note that the RTF parser in this project wasn't written by me, but by an unknown person.
 I found this parser somewhere in a ZIP file that I downloaded, and converted it to be used in Python 3.
 If you are the author, or if you know him, I'll happily credit you if you contact me.
+The `Rtf2Markdown.py` file was written by me, with inspirations from the `Rtf2Html.py` file.